vtreanor/Alarm/README.md

 be the powerhouse behind Task Manager.
 So this project uses schtasks.exe with a Visual Studio 2015 front end to produce a simple Desktop Alarm Clock.

+The time and date inputs are preconfigured for 'now'.
+Adjust these and press set, wait for confirmation on the statusbar and exit the program.
+The OS will do the rest!

 ![Alarm Clock](https://github.com/vtreanor/Alarm/blob/master/alarmClock.jpg)